cyfdecyf/cow/README.md

     socks = 127.0.0.1:1080
     # ssh to the given server to start socks proxy
     ssh_server = gfw
+    # update blocked sites list in ~/.cow/auto-blocked
+    update_blocked = true
+    # update direct sites list in ~/.cow/auto-direct
+    update_direct = true

 To start cow, just execute `cow` on the command line.

 - The PAC file can be access at the same address as proxy listen address
   - For the above example, accessing `http://127.0.0.1:7777/anypath` will get the generated PAC file

-- Blocked and direct accessable sites list are stored in `~/.cow/blocked` and `~/.cow/direct`
+- You can manually specify blocked and direct accessable sites.
+Just edit `~/.cow/blocked` and `~/.cow/direct`
   - One line for each domain

-  - These 2 files will be updated when cow exits
+- When update blocked/direct sites is enabled, cow will update `~/.cow/auto-blocked` and `~/.cow/auto-direct`

-- For sites which will be temporarily blocked, they should always go through cow.
+- For sites which will be temporarily blocked, they should always go through cow and thus should not appear in blocked or direct site lists.
 Put them in `~/.cow/chou`.
 (If you are Chinese, this stands for 抽风.)

 - Command line options can override options in configuration file.
-For more details, see the output of `cow -h`
+For more details, see the output of `cow -h`.